cloudfoundry-incubator/bosh-huaweicloud-cpi-release/README.md

 ## Enhancements

-- **Network**: fully supporting huaweicloud network resources, including vpc, subnet, nic and so on.
+- **Network**: fully supporting huaweicloud network resources, including vpc, subnet, nic and so on

 Maintainers
 -----------